Available V2G EV Chargers in Australia Compared

 Available V2G chargers in australia

-If you’re searching for available V2G chargers in Australia, you’ve probably noticed the same thing we have: lots of hype about “vehicle-to-grid” and “using your EV as a home battery”, but very little clarity on what you can actually buy and install at home in 2025.
+If you are looking for available V2G chargers in Australia, you have probably run into the same problem many homeowners face: there is plenty of hype around vehicle-to-grid charging, bidirectional EV chargers and using your EV like a home battery, but far less clear information on what you can actually buy, install and use at home in 2026.

-This guide focuses on what Australian homeowners can actually buy or pre-order now, plus what available V2G chargers cost and what they can realistically do.
+This guide focuses on what Australian homeowners can actually buy or pre-order now, plus what available V2G chargers cost and what these chargers can realistically do.
 Read it alongside Solar Choice’s comprehensive explainer on bidirectional EV chargers in Australia (V2G, V2H & V2L).

 Compare EV Charger Quotes by Local Installers

-Brand & modelSigenergy Sigen EV DC Charging ModuleV2Grid residential wallbox (7–22 kW)StarCharge Halo 7.4kWT-Power V2G-AC22 Smart AC ChargerRedEarth Boomerang V2G chargerZaptec Go 2
+Brand & modelSigenergy Sigen EV DC Charging ModuleV2Grid residential wallbox (Numbat)InfyPower V2G chargerStarCharge Halo 7.4kWT-Power V2G-AC22 Smart AC ChargerRedEarth Boomerang V2G chargerZaptec Go 2

 Product ImageSigenergy Sigen EV DC Charging ModuleV2Grid residential wallbox (7–22 kW)StarCharge Halo 7.4kWT-power V2G-AC22 Smart Birectional AC EV ChargerRedEarth Boomerang V2G chargerZaptec Go 2

-Where to buy / providerThrough Sigenergy partners and solar/battery installersDirect from V2Grid and partnering installersVia DNSP and trial partnersDirect from T-Power and selected solar/EV installersVia Redearth sales channel and partner installersThrough Zaptec and EV charger installers
+Where to buy / providerThrough Sigenergy partners and solar/battery installersDirect from V2Grid and partnering installersVia InfyPower distributors such as V2Grid / RetroVolt channelsVia DNSP and trial partnersDirect from T-Power and selected solar/EV installersVia RedEarth sales channel and partner installersThrough Zaptec and EV charger installers

 Read our comprehensive guide if you want to know how many solar panels you need to charge an EV in Australia.